sadiksdk64/sadiksdk64/README.md

 - 👋 Hi, I’m Shamsher
-- 👀 I’m interested in React Native
+- I’m interested in React Native | Laravel | React

 <!---
 sadiksdk64/sadiksdk64 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.